tblobaum/directory/README.md

 node-directory
 =========
-A simple module to require all of the other paths in the current directory.
-A path is either a file or a directory.
+A module to require all files and directories inside a directory.
+By default requires all files in the current directory except itself, and maps them to a callback.

 Example
 -------

 As an example, this may be your index.js file in a directory that contains all of the plugins for your models.
-The call to directroy will require all of the other files in the current directory and apply them to your models.
+The call to directory will require all of the other files in the current directory and loop through them.

 ```javascript